mciocchi/cyanide/README.md

 * about

-CyanIDE is a global minor mode that provides an extensible development framework which runs on top of emacs.
+CyanIDE is a global minor mode that provides an extensible development environment which runs on top of emacs.
 It provides functionality for project-aware searching and browsing of java, perl, python, clojure, ruby, javascript, and emacs-lisp code.

 I decided to write CyanIDE because I was looking for an emacs mode to do the same thing, but could not find one with sensible defaults that was easy to